 The first-time head coach made her mark throughout the Siena records books, ranking in the program’s top 10 for nine career statistical categories.
 Included in those, she graduated with the team’s second-best slugging percentage (.609) and tallied the fifth-most RBIs (97) in Saint history.
 She also registered the third-most doubles (38) and fourth-most home runs (21) for any player to ever wear the SC jersey.
 She concluded her collegiate career with a .351 batting average, that ranking fifth on the Siena record chart at the end of the 2015 season.

 Gage graduated in ’15 with her Bachelor of Science in Psychology.
-In late November of 2016, she married Matt Gage-- a left-handed pitcher for the San Francisco Giants’ AA affiliate (Richmond Flying Squirrels) and younger brother of Southern Vermont head baseball coach Dave Gage ’10.
+In late November 2016, she married Matt Gage-- a left-handed pitcher in the San Francisco Giants’ minor league system and younger brother of Southern Vermont Hall of Famer and former head baseball coach Dave Gage ’10.